Skip to main content

 Teloh (Egg Rolls)

-Savory Javanese-style egg rolls filled with vegetables and sometimes meat, served as snack or appetizer.
+Savory Javanese-style egg rolls with vegetables and sometimes meat, eaten as a snack or starter.

 Allergens: